pavelskipenes/moisty/README.md

 # moisty

 moisty is a hobby project / library that aims to implement different tools used in swimming.
 It varies from device drivers to file parsers.
-For development you'll need nightly version of the rust compiler.

 # TODO